gvwilson/thirdbit/src/fiction/iffy/index.md

 "And there's another thing,"
 the doctor continued as Iffy opened her mouth to protest.
-"I'm rather good with technology—really good by most people's standards—and the people and cores working for the governors are at least as good.
+"I'm quite good with technology by most people's standards, and the people working for the governors are even better.
 We should have been able to track you and your elders down in minutes, but somehow you all managed to stay hidden."
 She spread her hands.